DamengRandom/random-notes/Interview-Prepare-Notes-Demo.md

 # Interview Prepare Notes - (What project have you been worked with?)
+[Purely self-prepare thoughts]

 ## About the point/requirement `1️⃣ Projects you’ve led or contributed to that involved meaningful technical decisions`: